allenvanderlinde/reaper/README.md

 # reaper
-Builds useful HTML pages which describe, organize, and provide basic metadata about feed files for SIS integrations.
+Builds useful HTML pages which describe, organize, and provide various metadata about feed files for SIS integrations.

 Introduction
 --------